-\\: Airway may need limited support
+^{:} Airway may need limited support

-- a) Recovery must be done by an RN. - b) Possess current certification in BLS and ACLS (PALS if performing pediatric sedation). - c) Be able to anticipate and recognize complications of sedation in relation to the type of medication being - d) Review and follow all clinic policies and procedures relating to procedural sedation.
+- b) Possess current certification in BLS and ACLS (PALS if performing pediatric sedation). - c) Be able to anticipate and recognize complications of sedation in relation to the type of medication being administered. - d) Review and follow all clinic policies and procedures relating to procedural sedation.